 El Salvador is a country that has everything at all ends of the spectrum: busy streets and tranquil tropical forests; kind local people and teeming wildlife; active volcanoes and roaring waterfalls.
 There are as many El Salvador vacations as there are travelers: Active types might hit the trails in the rain forest to spy on native animals and spot waterfalls; do-gooders can spend the day volunteering at an orphanage; and thrill-seekers can try sand boarding down the slope of a volcano.

 One constant?
-Anyone venturing out to El Salvador has plenty to consider when packing their bags.
+Anyone venturing out to El Salvador has plenty to consider when packing their bags and travel cubes.
 Sorry, there isn’t one perfect packing list.
 But we can help: These five tips will cover the packing basics for anyone planning a trip to El Salvador.